 Kansas State University Grain Science Complex

-The IGP Conference Center is one of five buildings that will make up the K-State Grain Science and Industry Complex.
+The IGP Institute Conference Center is one of five buildings that make up the K-State Grain Science and Industry Complex.
 Other facilities in the complex include the Bioprocessing and Industrial Value-Added Program building, completed in spring 2004.
-Still to be built on the site are a grain science teaching and research building, which will house the Bakery Science and Management Program; a feed mill; and a flour mill.
+The completion of the Hal Ross Flour Mill took place in October of 2006.
+The O.H.
+Kruse Feed Technology Innovation Center was completed in August of 2013.
+Still to be built on the site are a grain science teaching and research building, which will house the Bakery Science and Management Program.
 The K-State Grain Science and Industry Complex sits on 16 acres on Kimball Avenue in Manhattan, Kan.

 The building is also available for meetings and conferences hosted by outside organizations.
 Please call 785-532-4070, for more information about holding your event at the IGP Executive Conference Center.